 - assessment of workplace safety climate

-The IPaM advisor will provide ongoing support by:
+Our IPaM advisors will provide ongoing support by:

-- supplying information, guidance and support on a broad range of workplace health and safety, injury management and rehabilitation issues
+- supplying you with the latest information and guidance on a broad range of work health and safety, injury management and rehabilitation issues.

 Step 1: Agreement